Canon 1000D vs Nikon D3300

 Body comparison: Canon 1000D vs Nikon D3300

 An illustration of the physical size and weight of the Canon 1000D and the Nikon D3300 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat smaller (2 percent) than the Canon 1000D.
 Moreover, the D3300 is markedly lighter (14 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the D3300 are weather-sealed.